 - Different muffin types have very different cook times.
 That’s why we didn’t put a cook time on this one.
 It varies way too much.
 Just watch them.

 Here’s the recipe (in picture form).
-Check back on Mondays for some of the great variations we’ve created.

 And the recipe again: